WeSearch

 ⚡ TL;DR · AI summary

 The U.S. Supreme Court heard arguments in Chatrie v.
-United States, a case challenging the constitutionality of 'geofence' search warrants that allow law enforcement to obtain location data from tech companies for all devices in a specific area during a set time.
-Civil liberties advocates argue these warrants violate the Fourth Amendment by enabling broad, suspicionless searches, while the government defends them as lawful tools given users' voluntary sharing of data with companies.
-The justices appeared divided, with analysts suggesting the court may impose limits rather than ban the practice outright.
-A decision is expected later this year and could significantly impact digital privacy rights across the country.
+United States, a case challenging the constitutionality of geofence search warrants that allow law enforcement to obtain location data from tech companies for individuals in a specific area.
+Critics argue these warrants violate the Fourth Amendment by enabling broad, suspicionless searches of innocent people's data.
+The Court's decision, expected later this year, could set a precedent for digital privacy rights in the U.S.

 Original article